-As a country frequently stricken by natural disasters, China has experienced more than 355 damaging earthquakes over the past seven decades, leading to over 345,000 fatalities (Li et al., 2021) and economic losses totalling 1,437.6 billion RMB (Chinese yuan) (calculated in the price level of 2020).
+As a country frequently stricken by natural hazards, China has experienced more than 355 damaging earthquakes over the past 7 decades, leading to over 345 000 fatalities (Li et al., 2021) and economic losses totalling CNY 1437.6 billion (calculated at the price level of 2020).
 Meanwhile, China is also undergoing unprecedented economic, social, and urban development, with its urban population increasing from 57.7 million in 1949 to 848.4 million in 2019 (NBSC, 2020).
-This development process has also significantly increased the national average GDP per capita, which is around 190 times that of the early 1950s when calculated in constant prices of 2020, as shown in Figure 1 Figure 1.
+This development process has also significantly increased the national average gross domestic product (GDP) per capita, which is around 190 times that of the early 1950s when calculated at constant prices of 2020, as shown in Fig. 1.
 When associating socioeconomic development with natural hazards (such as earthquakes), it is evident that rapid urbanization and economic growth have significantly increased the exposure of people and fixed assets to earthquake threats (Hu et al., 2010; Yang and Kohler, 2008).

-Figure 1: The changing trend of China's national average GDP per capita from 1951 to 2020 (calculated in constant prices of 2020).
+Figure 1.
+The changing trend of China's national average GDP per capita from 1951 to 2020 (calculated at constant prices of 2020).

-After the occurrence of a damaging earthquake, a rapid and accurate assessment of the severity and scale of seismic fatality and economic loss is vital to assist civil protection authorities in designing post-earthquake emergency actions and allocating the search and rescue teams to the areas most needed.
-Specifically for seismic loss estimation, which is to translate the physical damage of buildings and structures into total monetary loss using local estimates of repair and reconstruction costs (Erdik et al., 2011), three accuracy levels (Level 1, Level 2, and Level 3) are classified in HAZUS-MH (FEMA, 2019) as differentiated by the data sources and details of exposed buildings and infrastructures integrated into the exposure model.
+After the occurrence of a damaging earthquake, a rapid and accurate assessment of the severity and scale of seismic fatality and economic loss is vital to assist civil protection authorities in designing post-earthquake emergency actions and allocating the search and rescue teams to the areas most in need.
+Specifically for seismic loss estimation, which is to translate the physical damage of buildings and structures into total monetary loss using local estimates of repair and reconstruction costs (Erdik et al., 2011), three accuracy levels (Level 1, Level 2, and Level 3) are classified in HAZUS-MH (FEMA, 2019), as differentiated by the data sources and details of exposed buildings and infrastructures integrated into the exposure model.
 Level 1 is a relatively rough estimation since the input data mainly include demographic data and building-related statistics extracted from the national census.
-Level 2 refers to a more accurate estimation, in which more detailed information on demographic data, buildings, and infrastructure information at the local level will be involved.
-In contrast, Level 3 corresponds to the most accurate estimation since detailed engineering inputs and specific conditions of exposed elements will be investigated in detail and employed in the estimation process.
-For rapid assessment of post-earthquake loss, the estimation at Level 1 is more suitable, in which the exposure models are derived mainly from demographic data, building-related statistics, and remote sensing
+Level 2 refers to a more accurate estimation, in which more detailed information on demographic data, buildings, and infrastructure at the local level is involved.
+In contrast, Level 3 corresponds to the most accurate estimation since detailed engineering inputs and specific conditions of exposed elements are investigated in detail and employed in the estimation process.
+For rapid assessment of post-earthquake loss, the estimation at Level 1 is more suitable, in which the exposure models are derived mainly from demographic data, building-related statistics, and remote sensing techniques (Erdik et al., 2010).
+Therefore, the fixed-asset model developed in this paper is also based on Level 1 data.